zuercher8353/BINF4241-group28/Assignment3/ANSWERS.md

 ##Part2
-This is the simplified version of the Sequence diagram where all outgoing method calls from the board class are left away, if they don`t influence class attributes of the board directly:
+This is the **simplified version** of the **Sequence diagram** where all outgoing method calls from the board class are left away, if they don`t influence class attributes of the board directly:

 ![](SequenceDiagram.png)

-This is the complete sequence Diagram.
+This is the **complete sequence Diagram**.
 We left away the labeling return which should be on all dashed arrows which are from right to left.
 ![](sequence_diagram.png)

 ##Part 3